dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Traditionally need identites for security and some protocols also rely on node ids.
 * Why no identities?
   * No central authority to give identities to node : Sybil attack (same attacker mimcks many people but really, its just one attacker).
-  * Pseudonymity is a goal of bitcoin.
+  * Pseudonymity is a goal of Bitcoin.
 * Weaker assumptions :
   * Can pick a random node in the system.
 Give token to nodes and later call on that node, like a raffle/lottery.
   * Sybil nodes together get 1 token.